aredridel/mulm/README.md

 ## Future work

 - More complete unit tests
-- Perhaps rewrite to use mailparse's types internally rather than a `&[u8]` for the message.
-- Adding the list slug to the subject line
 - Add list management headers
 - Parsing HTML parts and reducing them to simple markup only
 - Censoring originating headers for privacy